Welcome to Charleston.

 Are you packing yet?
 I have a few things to recommend that you bring with your and/or buy while you’re here.

 - Comfortable shoes.
 You will do A LOT of walking – probably much more than you think.
 Between the cobblestones, uneven sidewalks/pavement, and miles you will trek, shoes that support and protect your feet are a must.
-I have worn cute wedge sandals downtown and regretted it.
+I have worn new, cute wedge sandals downtown and regretted it.
+So make sure they are broken in and sturdy.
 Trust me, you’ll thank me later.

 - Sunscreen/sunglasses/hats/lip balm for the heat and sea breezes.
 Summer is H.O.T. and humid in Charleston, and even when you are by the water, it gets steamy.
 The more protection you have for yourself, the better off you will be.
 And don’t forget to reapply!